-Your family relies on your furnace to stay warm and comfortable all winter long, and a high-quality furnace can do that while also lowering your utility bills and energy costs.
+Your family relies on your furnace to stay warm and comfortable all winter long.
+A high-quality furnace can do that while also lowering your utility bills and energy costs.
 Due to their high efficiencies, versatility, and reasonable installation costs, furnaces remain one of the most popular choices in residential heating.
 They offer great flexibility to fit almost any home, acting as the core of your central air system.
-Contact us to learn more about our selection of high-performing heating systems for your home.

 Due to higher costs for oil and the special burner required to regulate the flow of oil, this option has become less popular among homeowners.
-An oil furnace is equipped to handle a specific flame style, similar to a blow torch, making it more expensive and less efficiency with operating efficiency at or below 85%.
+An oil furnace is equipped to handle a specific flame style, similar to a blow torch, making it more expensive and less efficient with operating efficiency at or below 85%.
 However, if gas is not readily available in your area, an oil furnace may be the best option for your home.

 In an electric furnace, the air is heated by wire coils.
 Since it loses no heat through a chimney or vent, it is 100% efficient.
 Although electric furnaces are extremely efficient, they may not be the best choice to heat larger homes.
 Electric furnaces are the least expensive to purchase and install, but electric heat is also expensive.
-While no energy is being wasted, it will cost more than gas heat in the long run.
+While no energy is being wasted with electric heat, it will cost more than gas heat in the long run.

-While the initial investment in a furnace can be expensive, it’s possible to save up to 30% on utility costs once it’s up and running.
-In addition to better functionality, you’ll significantly reduce your future energy consumption and save even more on future maintenance.
+While the initial investment of a furnace installation can be expensive, it’s possible to save up to 30% on utility costs once it’s up and running.
+In addition to better functionality, you’ll significantly reduce your future energy consumption and save even more on future furnace maintenance.